phalcon/rest-api/README.md

 ```

 ### TODO
 - Remove `/login` endpoint.
-Leave the generation of the JWT to the consumer
+Leave the generation of the JWT to the consumer (maybe)
 - Perhaps add a new claim to the token tied to the device? `setClaim('deviceId', 'Web-Server')`.
 This will allow the client application to invalidate access to a device that has already been logged in.
 - Write examples of code to send to the client